crStiv/shadow-reth/README.md

 ### Step 2: Configure your shadow node

-To quickly get started, you can use the example `shadow.json` file in this repository.
+To start quickly, you can use this repository's example `shadow.json` file.
 It contains recompiled bytecode for the WETH contract with an added `ShadowTransfer` event.

 ```bash
 cp shadow.json.example shadow.json